 Cleaning your phone regularly is one of the smartest things you can do to prevent the spread of germs.
 Think about it.
 You wash your hands a lot.
 But what good will that do if you’re using a bacteria-covered phone?
 By routinely cleaning your phone, you can lessen the chances of passing those germs on to your friends, family or even your coworkers.

 Now that we’ve gone over the why, we’re going to cover the how.
 Here are some helpful tips for cleaning your phone.

 How to clean your phone the right way

 To start, don’t spray your phone down with disinfectant.
 That is a no-no. You could damage the screen and the phone’s protective shell, ports and coatings that were designed to protect the screen and internal components.
 To be on the safe side, always refer to the owner’s manual or manufacturer’s website before you start to prevent any cleaning mishaps.
-For example, you can find cleaning instructions for Apple products here.

 Turn off your phone and remove the case

 When you’re ready to start cleaning, grab a non-abrasive cleaning cloth or wipe that can be used to clean your phone (these wipes tend to have 70% isopropyl alcohol).
 If you don’t have phone-friendly cleaning wipes, you can make a cleaning solution of ½ cup distilled water and ½ cup of isopropyl alcohol, 70%.
 Put the solution in a spray bottle and shake the bottle before use.